Sjc1000/onEVENT/README.md

 - IRC
 	I am on IRC quite often.
 	server:	irc.freenode.net ( port 6667 by default )
 	channel: #Sjc_Bot is my channel, If im Sjc_AFK i am not connected.
-I have a bouncer that changed to AFK when i disconnect.
+I have a bouncer that changes to AFK when i disconnect.

 ## Thanks

 Thank you for using my software.
-This is and always will be a free to use program.
+This is and always will be free to use.
 I will not charge a dime for any of my solo development projects.